Podcast Starter Kit: 7 Things You Need in 2023

 The audio quality of your podcast is essential, and one of the key ways to ensure great sound is by recording in a quiet space.

-A recording studio is an ideal scenario, but not everyone has the budget for this, especially when starting.
+A recording studio is ideal, but not everyone has the budget, especially when starting.

 However, there are other ways to create a quiet recording space on a budget – more on this later in the article.

-For now, consider that getting good quality audio recordings from the get-go will lead to better short-term and long-term results.
+For now, getting good-quality audio recordings from the get-go will lead to better short-term and long-term results.

 4. A Good Microphone & Stand